 This is clearly evident in the new Solo 3s.
 Apple has developed a new connection technology called Apple W1.

-The W1 technology was developed in order to seamlessly connect with the stock Apple wireless earbuds.
+The W1 technology was developed in order to seamless connect with the stock Apple wireless earbuds.
 W1 technology uses Bluetooth 4.1 (developed specifically for the internet of things), and advanced power management.
 It also allows for any device with W1 to seamless interface with your iPhone.

 It’s as easy as your device being within the vicinity and you will be paired.
 They just work.

 This seamless pairing is a huge plus for anyone who is skeptical of having wireless tech.
 Keep in mind that this pairing capability is assuming you are using Apple devices.

 Sound Quality – Are The Solo 3s Still A Fail?

 As I mentioned above, the sound quality of the Solo 2s was nothing to write home about.
 It was harsh, undistinguished, and heavily weighted on the low-end.
 It’s frequency response was so bad that it was almost painful to listen to music with them.

 This was evident from the first time I put them on, and was still the same when I recently demo’d them.